 While I cut the pumpkin, we talked about the smell, the color, the gooey feel.
 The kids are learning all kinds of things from exploring the pumpkin.
 When you get ready to stamp with the pumpkin shapes, you can stick a fork in the back side of the pumpkin to make a handle, or you can let them use the pieces directly.

-The kids talked about what shape they were using as they stamped and we talked about our ink being orange and the pumpkin being orange.
+The kids talked about what shape they were using as they used their pumpkin stamp and we talked about our ink being orange and the pumpkin being orange.
 We counted how many stamps we made and how many times we stamped them and after their papers dried, they talked about the shapes and colors of the prints they made with their parents when they picked them up.
 They spontaneously talked about color, shapes, and counting on their own.

 This is what I mean when I tell people that we learn in an informal way.
 It’s called fun!
 Kids are spontaneous learners, it comes naturally.
 When kids are allowed to learn in this way, they learn better than when we try to force them to learn by quizzing them or using flashcards.